 The group of mammals that includes whales also includes dolphins and porpoises.
 Species such as harbor porpoises (Phocoena phocoena), common dolphins (Delphinus delphis), Atlantic white-sided dolphins (Lagenorhynchus acutus), and bottlenose dolphins (Tursiops truncates) may be spotted in offshore waters.

 During the spring adult seals and pups recently weaned from their mothers can occasionally be seen resting on Fire Island's beaches or swimming just offshore.
 Common seal species include Harbor seals (Phoca vitulina), harp seals (Phoca groenlandica), grey seals (Halichoerus grypus), ringed seals (Pusa hispida), and hooded seals (Cystophora cristata).These animals may come ashore to molt, get warm from the sun, avoid rough waters, or even just to rest after a long day of hunting fish.

 Should you find marine mammals on a Fire Island beach, please keep your distance.
-Report sightings to The Riverhead Foundation's 24-Hour Hotline at 631-369-9892.
+Report sightings to New York Marine Mammal Rescue Center's 24-Hour Hotline at 631-369-9892.